 Before I provide a few highlights from the 7-hour long primetime climate forum, let me start by saying: We’ve been asking our elected officials to move forward on climate change for a long time.
 This town hall brought us closer to achieving that.
 Bravo to all the candidates, and a huge thank you to CNN.

 Without a doubt, the candidates would not have addressed the urgent climate crisis without the tireless hard work of environmental and health justice groups like Moms Clean Air Force.
-So joining the CNN audience for this historic media event was a proud moment for me and my colleague, Trisha Sheehan.
+So joining the CNN audience for this historic media event was a proud moment for me and my colleague, Trisha Dello Iacono.

 Here are 10 climate highlights: